Understanding Why Climate Change Impacts Women More Than Men

 Displacement also threatens women’s health in a number of gender-specific ways.

-When pregnant women are displaced, they’re less likely to receive adequate pre- and post-natal care, which increases their risk of negative health consequences, Alam said.
+When pregnant women are displaced, they’re less likely to receive adequate pre- and post-natal care, which can negatively impact their health, as well as the health of their babies, Alam said.

 “Without access to hospitals, nurses, community health centers, it becomes more difficult to give birth in safe, hygienic conditions,” she said.

-More than half of the women who die during childbirth are in countries riven by conflict, where health care systems have been heavily disrupted.
+More than half of the women who die during childbirth are in countries ripped apart by conflict, where health care systems have been heavily disrupted.
 Pregnant women are also at heightened risk of infectious diseases like cholera that spread in displacement camps.

 Climate change threatens the health of women more broadly still, in times of both peace and conflict, according to the US National Institute for Health.